bnicholson17/ELK-Stack-project/README.md

 You'll then need to follow the below steps ;
 - start and attach your ansible container ( sudo docker start [container name] ) ( sudo docker attach [container name] )
 - Update the hosts file to specify which VM's to run the playbook on (nano /etc/ansible/hosts) you should list the IP's of the VM's you wish to run the playbooks on.
-- run the playbooks ;
+- run the playbooks :
-                                      $ ansible-playbook install_elk.yml elk
+  -                                    $ ansible-playbook install_elk.yml elk
-                                       $ ansible-playbook install_filebeat.yml webservers
+  -                                    $ ansible-playbook install_filebeat.yml webservers
-                                       $ ansible-playbook install_metricbeat.yml webservers
+  -                                    $ ansible-playbook install_metricbeat.yml webservers

-Head to your browser and enter http://20.211.184.156:5601/app/kibana to check if the playbooks have run succesfully.
+Head to your browser and enter http://[your.VM.IP]:5601/app/kibanato check if the playbooks have run succesfully.
 The webpage should appear and you should be able to use filebeat and metric beat to capture and monitor data from your webservers.

-See example of Kibana's home screen and webserver traffic being captured.
+See examples of Kibana's home screen and confirmation of filbeat and metricbeat working correctly.

 ![Diagram](https://github.com/bnicholson17/ELK-Stack-project/blob/46d43788de748132acb32aa5d374afc48c481eab/Kabana/Kibana_Home.PNG)

 ![Diagram](https://github.com/bnicholson17/ELK-Stack-project/blob/a3470454c3f4a50b3b6247f564dc0ffc21bc71cc/Kabana/CHECK_DATA_1.PNG)

 ![Diagram](https://github.com/bnicholson17/ELK-Stack-project/blob/a3470454c3f4a50b3b6247f564dc0ffc21bc71cc/Kabana/CHECK_DATA_2.PNG)